bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

     rating: Int
 }
 ```
-Assuming that you have already created a context and a gateway.
-Using the REST API of the ingest service,
+Assuming that you have already created a context and a gateway (named `example`), you can send some ratings into Quick using the REST API
-you can send some ratings into Quick:
+of the ingest service:
 ```shell
  curl --request POST --url "$QUICK_URL/ingest/user-rating-range" \
   --header "content-type:application/json" \